liferay/liferay-frontend-projects/maintenance/projects/js-toolkit/docs/Migrate-a-Metal.js-project-to-bundler-2.x.md

 Metal.js based projects usually rely on Babel to transpile source files as well as performing some transformation steps that were needed for the bundler `1.x` to produce a valid artifact (basically wrapping project's code into AMD modules).

-They sometimes use `metalsoy` too, to compile Soy templates into Javascript code (unless you are using JSX as your template format).
+They sometimes use `metalsoy` too, to compile Soy templates into JavaScript code (unless you are using JSX as your template format).

 With bundler `2.x`, you must keep using Babel and `metalsoy` to transpile but remove all the transformation steps that bundler `1.x` imposed on the project files, since bundler `2.x` already takes care of those steps for you.